 NAND flash memory has a limited number of writing cycles.
 Failure in NAND flash is usually gradual, as individual cells fail and overall performance degrades, known as wear-out.
 To mitigate this, some vendors overprovision their systems by adding more memory than claimed.

 When a NAND card wears out, the user purchases a new one, and the device continues functioning.
-By shifting the cost of additional storage to the consumer, manufacturers have significantly lowered the cost of consumer electronic devices.
-NAND flash memory technology advancements have made the chips smaller, increasing the complete read-write cycles and reducing voltage requirements.
+By shifting the cost of additional storage to the consumer, manufacturers have significantly lowered the price of consumer electronic devices.
+Advances in NAND flash memory technology have made the chips smaller, increasing the complete read-write cycles and reducing voltage requirements.

 NAND flash can support multiple write cycles per block.
 It offers fast read access but is not as fast as static read-only memory (ROM) or random access memory (RAM).
 The technology is highly durable and can withstand high and low temperatures and water immersion, making it perform better than hard drives in mobile devices.